emrekizilelma/emrekizilelma/README.md

-- 👋 Hi, I’m Emre and 20 years old Electronic Technologies student from Dokuz Eylul University.
+- 👋 Hi, I’m Emre and 21 years old Electronic Technologies student from Dokuz Eylul University.
-- 👀 I’m interested in GNU/Linux and Python / C
+- 👀 I’m interested in Electronics / Software Development.
-- 🌱 I’m currently learning new Electronics stuffs like Logic Gates etc.
+- 🌱 I’m currently learning Electronic Technology and Computer Science.
-- 💞️ I’m looking to collaborate on IEEE Community projects.
+- 💞️ I’m Working on DEU IEEE CS Web Project as a Team Member.
 - 📫 How to reach me Gmail: NULL
+- ✨ I have experince on Python and C.
+- 💻 Operating System: Fedora 39
 <!---
 emrekizilelma/emrekizilelma is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.